rovellipaolo/NinjaDroid/README.md

 NinjaDroid has two ways to be executed, in local environment or in Docker.

 ### Locally:
-To execute NinjaDroid in your local machine, you need `Python 3.5` or higher installed.
+To execute NinjaDroid in your local machine, you need to install `Python 3.5` or higher and `Java 8` or higher.

 If you have the Android SDK installed, instead of the included version of `aapt`, you can use the SDK version.
 In order to do so, you need to change the aapt location in 'ninjadroid/aapt/Aapt.py' (i.e. __AAPT_EXEC_PATH = "ninjadroid/aapt/aapt").